Lifesaving Animal Service Contracts

 VII.
 Shelter Transparency

 Much of the lifesaving efforts in today’s animal sheltering environment are based on data-driven decisions that rely on tracking what the true needs are in each community.
 Society as a whole expects that the local animal control agency is being transparent so that community members know what is happening in regard to the animal population in their community.
 Therefore, a contract should include a provision that requires the Animal-Services Agency to submit monthly and annual reports that outline shelter activities.
 Almost all of the shelter management software being used today is capable of generating these standard reports.

 A basic* report should consist of:

-- Animal intake total and broken down by species for stray, seized and surrendered by owner
+- Animal intake total and broken down by species for stray, seized, surrendered by owner or otherwise

 - Break down of all final disposition of animals, total and by species, including returned to owner, adopted, transferred to another agency, returned to field (trap-neuter-return), euthanized at the owner’s request, and euthanasia for all other reasons

 - Numbers of animal-control-related calls for service, including type of call, disposition of call, and number of animals impounded

 *If contracting with multiple jurisdictions, include breakdown by specific location.

 It’s a good idea to include language in the contract that explains the goal of securing a live outcome for every healthy and treatable animal, and the organization’s lifesaving philosophy.
 To support this, contracts should contain a page outlining the mission of the Animal-Services Agency (to find new homes, reunite lost pets with families, ensure public safety, provide safe sheltering for homeless and abused animals, etc.).
 Contracts can also contain language requiring the municipality to comply with the lifesaving mission through adoption of ordinances or policies that proactively support the lifesaving mission.

 - The Animal-Services Agency shall not be mandated to perform any service that contradicts the organization’s philosophical beliefs.